 But first, what is bone broth?

 Bone broth is what we like to call "liquid gold."
-It is the liquid made from slowly simmering beef, chicken, pork, or fish bones.
-This slow simmering process releases minerals and nutrients that your body is hard-pressed to find in any other foods.
+It's the liquid made from slowly simmering beef, chicken, pork, or fish bones.
+This slow simmering process releases minerals and nutrients that your body is hard-pressed to find in many other foods.

 FOND’s collagen-rich bone broths are full of glutamine, glycine, and other amino acids that your brain needs to be happy and your body needs to function.
 But we take it one step further with botanical infusions that level-up these already impressive benefits.